Haemolytic Uraemic Syndrome (HUS)

 Frequently Asked Questions (FAQs)

-What is Haemolytic Uraemic Syndrome (HUS)?
+What is Haemolytic uraemic syndrome (HUS)?

-What are the main symptoms of HUS?
+What are the typical symptoms of HUS?

 What causes HUS?